Nan Clement

 Services

-Journal of Cybersecurity Reviewer, ASHEcon 2024 discussant, ASHEcon 2023 Newsletter writer
+Information System Research, Journal of Industrial Economics, Journal of Cybersecurity Reviewer, ASHEcon 2024 discussant, WEIS'24 Session Chair, ASHEcon 2023 Newsletter writer

 Teaching Award: The University of Texas at Dallas President's Teaching Excellence Award, 2023